oheneralov/motion/RoboParrotSimulator/RoboParrot/README.md

 It is a flying robot simulator.
 It is tested under Chrome and Firefox.

-Then open [`localhost:8000`](http://localhost:8000) in a browser.

 ## Installation

-The easiest way to use RoboParrot is to copy it from github
+The easiest way to use RoboParrot is to copy it from github.

 To run the examples locally, run: node server
+Then open [`localhost:8000`](http://localhost:8000) in a browser.

 To rebuild the application run: gulp